AlbyDR/URBAN_ET/README.md

 3- Results and Model accuracy assessment (R)
    3.1 Read SCOPE outputs
-   3.2 Calculate metrics
+   3.2 Apply the correction factor and calculate model metrics 3.3 Analysis of the footprint results
-   3.3 Plots, maps and figures
+   3.4 Plots, maps and figures